 Poetry Coalition: Organizing around Themes of Social Importance

-In March 2018, the National Poetry Coalition launched its latest initiative, Where My Dreaming and My Loving Live: Poetry & the Body, taken from a line in the Tracy K. Smith poem "Flores Woman."
+In March 2018, the National Poetry Coalition launched Where My Dreaming and My Loving Live: Poetry & the Body, taken from a line in the Tracy K. Smith poem "Flores Woman."

 As part of this initiative, the Geraldine R. Dodge Poetry Program launched the month-long Whose Body?
 Project.
 Dodge Poetry featured eight video posts (two per week), of poets using poetry to approach the question “Whose Body?” from any perspective they chose.
 You can visit our Tumblr to view the videos of readings by poets C. Bain, Jericho Brown, Rigoberto Gonzalez, Ada Limón, Joseph Millar, Aimee Nezhukumatathil, Priscilla Orr and Rachel Wiley.

 To culminate this month of Poetry & the Body, we hosted the Whose Body?
 Celebration and Reclamation event in Princeton, New Jersey, featuring a diverse group of poets in a day of performances, readings, conversations and writing activities approaching the question from many points of view.
 Featured performers included: C. Bain • Kay Ulanday Barrett • Mahogany L. Browne • Robert Carnevale • Cortney Charleston • Ona Gritz • Nicole Homer • Priscilla Orr • JC Todd • Margaret Waldock • Rachel Wiley

 In March 2017, each organization in the Poetry Coalition presented programs and projects on the theme of migration, under the title Because We Come from Everything: Poetry & Migration.
 As part of this initiative, the Geraldine R. Dodge Poetry Program hosted a special event that featured documentary film, visual art and poetry speaking to the theme of migration in the natural world.